Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Seafood Stew, What To Eat In Porto, Portugal

-Cozido a Portuguesa (Traditional Portuguese Stew)
+Cozido a Portuguesa and Traditional Portuguese Stews

 Meat, Bean, Rice Stew, Portugal

-Another hearty and delicious stew-like dish is Rancho a Portuguese, which is sometimes found on Porto menus.
-The dish is made by cooking bacon, meat, pasta, chickpeas and vegetables (like cabbage, carrots and potato) in a broth.
+We also enjoyed a similar stew called Feijoada when we visited Pinhao in the Douro Valley.
+Another hearty and delicious dish is Rancho a Portuguese, which is sometimes found on Porto menus.
+This stew is made by cooking bacon, meat, pasta, chickpeas and vegetables (like cabbage, carrots and potato) in a broth.

 Tripas a Moda do Porto (Portuguese Tripe and Beans)